 Besides showing the counter of the item number in the store, you can also show the counter of how many times a certain item was added to the user stores.
-It is possible to place this data on the Single Page or on the items grid.
-You will be able to do it only in Elementor page builder, it is not available in Gutenberg.
+It is possible to place this data on the Single Page or the items grid.
+You will be able to do it only in the Elementor page builder, it is not available in Gutenberg.
 Let’s assume you would like to show it in the grid.

 Go to the listing you are showing in the grid and choose to edit it with Elementor.
-Pick the Heading widget and drop it to the listing.
+Pick the Heading widget and drop it into the listing.
 As for the item counter, instead of typing in the Title, click the Dynamic Tags button, and choose the Data Stores: Post Count option.

 The tag settings are the same as for the item counter.
 The only difference is the Specific post ID feature.
 If you place an ID of a single item there, the counter will show how many times that specific post was added to the Data Store.

 Here’s how it will look like in the front: